Trade Stock Indices

 Indices Trading Margin Requirement = 100 %

-Because when a indices trader has a higher indices trading leverage means that they have more percentage above what is required(A.K.A.
+Because when a trader has a higher indices leverage means that they have more percentage above what is required(A.K.A.
 More "Free Indices Trading Margin") their open indices trading transactions are less likely to get closed.
-This is the reason why investors will choose the option 100:1 for their account but according to their risk management rules, they will not trade above 5:1.
+This is reason why traders will choose option 100:1 for their trading account but according to their risk management rules, these traders will not trade above 5:1.

-Difference Between Maximum Trading Leverage Set by the Broker and Used Trading Leverage
+Difference Between Maximum Trading Leverage Set by Broker & Used Trading Leverage

 Broker